 Obtaining Criminal Court Records

 There are various reasons why a person might need to access a criminal court record.
-It may be an interest in one of the parties involved in a criminal case, publishing purposes, historical research, or general interest of how courts function.
-Access criminal court records in Arkansas can be possible through a visit to the court, sending an email to request copies of the record, or searching for them online.
+It may be an interest in one of the parties involved in a criminal case, publishing purposes, historical research, or general interest in how courts function.
+Interested persons may find Arkansas criminal court records by visiting a court, sending an email to request copies of the record, or searching for them online.

 How Do I Access Arkansas Criminal Court Records in Person?